-We evaluate our method and baselines on 14 games (tasks) from the limited-interaction Atari100k benchmark (Kaiser et al., 2020) where only 100k environment steps are permitted.
-We provide an im-
+We evaluate our method and baselines on 14 tasks from the limited-interaction Atari100k benchmark (Kaiser et al., 2020) where only 100k environment steps are permitted.
+We provide an implementation of our method at https://nicklashansen.github.io/xtra.
+We seek to answer: